unlockopen/www.unlockopen.com/src/pages/list.md

 how open source is changing how we build software and conduct business, you came to the right place.

-Tobie Langel write multiple times a week about the interesection of open source, business, and culture,
+Tobie Langel write multiple times a week about the interesection of open source, business, and culture.

 If you subscribe, here's the kind of content you'll find fresh in your inbox ready for your morning coffee: